Saris Extensions guarantees in supplying top-quality products at the Best Price, due to manufacturing and delivering everything in-house.

 According to building regulations, the maximum allowable Ug-value for windows, rooflights and glazed doors is 1.4 W/m²K.

-Double and Tripple Glazed
+We offer Double and Triple Glazed Units.

 Yes you can have them installed once your skylight is fitted.